How old do you have to be to get a credit card?

 In Australia, you must be at least 18 years old to apply for a credit card in your name.
 This is the age you are legally considered an adult in Australia and, as minors can’t be held liable for contracts, only adults can apply for credit products.
 This policy is part of the strict lending rules that protect young Australians from accumulating debt they are not yet mature enough to take on.

 Other credit card application requirements

 In addition to being at least 18 years old, there are several other key application criteria you’ll have to consider when applying for a credit card.
 Requirements vary between providers and individual products, but the following are some of the most common conditions:

-- Residency status.
-The majority of cards require you to be an Australian citizen or permanent resident, but some cards cater to temporary residents.
+- Australian residency status.
+The majority of cards require you to be an Australian citizen or permanent resident.
+There are also some cards that allow applications from temporary residents.

 - Credit history.
 Credit history is very important when applying for a credit card, and your credit report and credit score should be very good or excellent.